acpascal/wildonthefarm/content/pages/experience.md

       color: text-dark
       type: TitleBlock
     text: >
-      Your stay here is a moment of peace, a deep relaxation nestled within nature characteristic of this very region.
-While bars, discos, and restaurants abound everywhere, the true magic of the cloud forest and its unique universe awaits you right here, high in the mountains at Wild on the Farm.
+      Step out your door and into the heart of the cloud forest.
+At Wild on the Farm, hiking is more than a walk—it’s full immersion in a mystical world of mist, moss, and towering trees.
+Let nature guide your journey through beauty, serenity, and quiet wonder.
     media:
       url: /images/hiking.png
       altText: Unblock your team boost your time to production preview